maxim-saplin/llm_arithmetic/README.md

 ```

 **Notes:**
+- `Correct %` are responses that got succesfully parsed as numbers (pasrsing is not strict and makes a best attempt to extract the last number in response) and were accurate to every digit
+- `NaN %` (Not-a-Number) - number was not parsed from LLM reply
+- `Dev %` - parsed number is not accurate and there's a non-zero deviation from the true value
+- `Avg Error (Dev)` is the deciating numbers (not accurate to the point), i.e. it is an avg error for all responses that got into `Dev %` category
+- `Avg Error (Dev&Corr)` is the average error for all responses that parsed as numbers (`Correct %` and `Dev %` cateories), i.e. it is an overall error estimate including both accurate responses and responses that deviated
 - Resulta exclude depths <5 since shorter numbers are generally easy for LLMs and many get close to 100% accuracy
 - `grok-3-mini-beta-high` reasoning tokens wre not registered, price is incorrect
 - Some models have incomplete trials (at the bottom)